Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Experiments

-Given that the client state can grow in subsequent iterations, it was crucial to test how the increasing size of the request payload affects the average response time.
+Given that the \textit{dialogue state} can grow in subsequent iterations, we tested how its increasing size affects the average response time by performing the Baseline test in four scenarios.

-According to this rationale, the Baseline test was performed by considering four scenarios: \begin{enumerate} \item The client has just started interacting with the system.
-No likeliness value has yet been modified and no sentence has yet been used by the system.
-In this case, the payload size was $369$ bytes; \item The client has expressed a preference about $1/3$ of the topics present in the Dialogue Tree (i.e., $926$ topics) and information about the sentences associated with those topics has been encoded in the client state, increasing the payload size to $6384$ bytes; \item The conversation has gone further, and $2/3$ of the topics have been covered (i.e., $1853$ topics and $12213$ bytes); \item The client has expressed a preference about all the topics present in the Dialogue Tree (i.e., $2780$ topics) and information about all the sentences present in the Ontology have been encoded in the client state, reaching the maximum payload size of $18166$ bytes. \end{enumerate}
+\begin{enumerate} \item The client has just started interacting with the system.
+No likeliness value has yet been modified, and no sentence has yet been used by the system.
+In our case, the payload size was $369$ bytes; \item The client has expressed a preference about $1/3$ of the topics present in the Dialogue Tree (i.e., $926$ topics), and information about the sentences associated with those topics has been encoded in the \textit{dialogue state}, increasing the payload size to $6,384$ bytes; \item The conversation has gone further, and $2/3$ of the topics have been covered (i.e., $1,853$ topics and $12,213$ bytes); \item The client has expressed a preference for all the topics present in the Dialogue Tree (i.e., $2,780$ topics), and information about all the sentences present in the Ontology has been encoded in the \textit{dialogue state}, reaching the maximum payload size of $18,166$ bytes. \end{enumerate}

 For each of the previous scenarios, $30$ requests spaced five seconds apart were performed by a single thread/client.
-We recorded the response times and the server processing times of each request and then computed the average time for the two sets of times to determine to what extent they were impacted by payload size.
+We recorded the response times and the server processing times of each request and then computed their averages.